UKCloud/documentation/articles/openshift/oshift-how-use-netpol.md

 ## Overview

-In v3.11 clusters deployed from mid-February 2019, the default SDN plugin has been changed from ovs-multitenant to ovs-networkpolicy.
+In OpenShift v3.11 clusters deployed from mid-February 2019, the default SDN plugin has been changed from ovs-multitenant to ovs-networkpolicy.
 This gives you the ability to create NetworkPolicy objects which allow granular control over the flow of communication between the pods, services and projects inside your cluster.

 By default, we create a NetworkPolicy object, named allow-from-same-and-privileged-namespaces, in every project, including those created after the cluster is deployed.
 This object allows all pods to communicate with each other inside the same project and allows communication from all pods and services to the default and openshift-monitoring projects.
 This mirrors the default pod security provided with the ovs-multitenant plugin.